 Total: $1,000 – $2,500 +/-

-Heating and Cooling System – A lot of Defenders come from warmer climates, or at least ones that don’t generally freeze.
+Heating and Cooling System – Many Defenders come from warmer climates or at least ones that don’t generally freeze.
 That means most of their cooling systems are topped off with regular tap water at some point in their late life.
-That means that most of the radiator components start to corrode and calcify internally – reducing efficiency and causing overheating.
+That means most radiator components start to corrode and calcify internally – reducing efficiency and causing overheating.
 A water pump, radiator, and heater core would be the basic package to start with.

 Hour Range: 8 – 20 hours

 Smoking Engine + Low Power – Hunting down the source of a low-power or smoking engine can require both a degree in mechanics and philosophy.
 One never really knows why a Defender smokes.
 Some culprits are valve seals, piston rings, turbo seals, injector pumps, or even the oil collector.
 Sometimes it’s simple, sometimes, you never find the cause, and you either learn to live with it or do an engine rebuild.

 Hour Range: A Great Mystery